youtube thumbnail

 similar results?

 If you think you or your child might be afflicted with a lip or tongue-tie, we are here for you.
-Visit our office and find out if we can provide the relief you or your child deserve.
+Visit our office near Arlington Heights and find out if we can provide the relief you or your child deserve.

-Schedule your free consultation using the button below.
+Schedule your in-person consultation using the button below.

 Mother kissing baby on cheek Request a free consultation badge